- Feature Links

 Our 3D printer is staff-administered.
 To submit a print order, please bring your object as an .STL file format, saved on a flash drive, to the library Reference Desk any time during our regular open hours.
+Designs should be complete and ready for printing at the time of drop-off.
 Each component/object should be saved as one file and each file will be printed in a single color ABS plastic filament.
 We are unable to offer other filament types at this time.

 The cost for 3D printing is 10¢ per gram of plastic filament used, with a $1 minimum.
 The total cost is determined by the weight of the completed object.
 Upon request, an estimate can be provided before printing begins but please keep in mind the final weight/cost may vary.

 Objects are typically completed within 2-3 business days but can take longer depending on the size and complexity of the object(s), the number of pending 3D prints in the queue, and the availability of library staff able to run the machine.
 Once your object is completed, the library will contact you to let you know your item is ready for pickup.
 Objects will be held for 7 days at the Circulation Desk near the Library's front entrance.

 - TCPL uses a PolyPrinter 229, with a .35 mm nozzle.

 - All objects are printed using ABS single-color plastic.

 - Color availability is subject to change but the library frequently carries the following: white, black, gray, blue, red, and yellow.
 Please ask to see our current color selection when your file is dropped off.
 If your desired color is unavailable, objects can also be painted with any plastic-safe paint.